Economics for a changing world

 Qualification dates

-Looking through the lens of competing economic perspectives, you will learn how economics can help analyse many current challenges facing the global economy, such as how to manage a country’s economy in a globalised world; the economic impact of international trade; how multinational companies influence global value chains; how to finance economic development; the causes and consequences of financial crises and how to address the challenge of climate change.
+Looking through the lens of competing economic theories and policies, you will learn how economics can help analyse the current challenges facing the global economy.
+This will include how to manage a country’s economic growth in a globalised world; the socio-economic impacts of international trade; how multinational companies influence the distribution of wealth through global value chains; the role of finance for economic development; the causes and consequences of financial crises and how to address the challenge of climate change.

 What you will study

 The module equips you with the theoretical tools necessary to understand contemporary developments in the global economy.
 A pluralist view of economic theory is adopted, enabling you to appreciate the debates between different approaches.
-You'll learn about international macroeconomics, with discussions of international transactions, growth, trade, and finance.
-The module is made up of the following three blocks, plus additional sections that aim to develop skills that are part of the economist’s skills set, such as mathematical modelling, critical thinking and using MS Excel.
+You'll learn about international macroeconomics, with discussions of international transactions, growth, trade, finance, the climate crisis and more.
+The module is made up of the following three blocks, plus additional sections that aim to develop skills that are part of the economist’s skill set, such as mathematical modelling, debating on economic issues and using MS Excel.

 Block 1: The Big Questions and Initiatives

 Block 1 identifies the global economic challenges of the twenty-first century in a historical perspective, the actors behind global economic governance, and the different types of economic goals identified by international institutions.
-It also discusses accounting methods for analysing international transactions and how economists choose models.
+It also discusses accounting methods for analysing international transactions and how economists choose and use economic models.

 Block 2: Growth and Trade

-In this block you'll learn theories of growth, which explain what factors drive economic growth and their implications for inequality.
-You'll also learn the core theories describing global economic interactions, such as trade between countries, as well how multinational corporations are a key player in the way global networks of production (global value chains) are organised, also highlighting the important role of power of large multinationals in the global economy.
+In this block, you'll learn theories of growth, which explain what factors drive economic development and their implications for inequality.
+You'll also learn the core theories describing global commercial interactions, such as trade between countries.
+For example, how multinational corporations are key players in global networks of production and what are the economic mechanisms that determine distinctive power distributions across global social actors.

 Block 3: Finance, Macroeconomics, and Global Challenges